FidelusAleksander/ghcertified/content/questions/foundations/question-003.md

 ---
 archetype: "questions"
 title: "Question 003"
-question: "How does the synchronization between GitHub projects and issues and pull requests work?"
+question: "How does the synchronization between GitHub projects, issues and pull requests work?"
 draft: false
 ---